 Due to the limited number of appropriate clinical placements, nurse practitioner students may be required to travel 200 miles or more to fulfill clinical requirements.

 Student employment is a personal decision; however, it is the student’s responsibility to arrange work obligations to support the required education commitments for classes and clinical experiences.
 We strongly encourage NP students in the last three semesters of study to immerse themselves into the role and to limit outside employment.
-The final capstone experience for the NSM major requires large blocks of time that will require employment arrangements to meet the course requirements.
-Classes are offered in a variety of time periods throughout the year to assist the students in minimizing conflicts.

 Degree Requirements for the Master of Science in Nursing